 Changes to RCPCH educational activities

-We cannot at this stage guarantee when courses will recommence, but we will update this section as soon as any decisions are made about events scheduled after this date.
 You can read our event cancellation policy.
 If you have any questions about an upcoming event, please contact our Events team on firstname.lastname@example.org.

 Online learning resources remain accessible